Keywords: knowledge base construction, named entity recognition and relation extraction, entity linking/disambiguation

 TL;DR: A new dataset aligning KG updates with emerging textual knowledge, introducing operations for updating KGs from evolving textual sources.

 Abstract: Knowledge Graphs (KGs) are structured knowledge repositories containing entities and relations between them.
-In this paper, we investigate the problem of automatically updating KGs over time with respect to the evolution of knowledge in unstructured textual sources.
-This problem requires identifying a wide range of update operations based on the state of an existing KG at a specific point in time.
+In this paper, we study the problem of automatically updating KGs over time in response to evolving knowledge in unstructured textual sources.
+Addressing this problem requires identifying a wide range of update operations based on the state of an existing KG at a given time and the information extracted from text.
 This contrasts with traditional information extraction pipelines, which extract knowledge from text independently of the current state of a KG.
 To address this challenge, we propose a method for construction of a dataset consisting of Wikidata KG snapshots over time and Wikipedia passages paired with the corresponding edit operations that they induce in a particular KG snapshot.
+We obtain these pairs by aligning annotated hyperlinked entity mentions in each Wikipedia passage with the corresponding entities involved in the updated Wikidata triples.
+We verify, using LLMs with human validation, that these textual passages contain the knowledge needed to support the associated KG edits.
 The resulting dataset comprises 233K Wikipedia passages aligned with a total of 1.45 million KG edits over 7 different yearly snapshots of Wikidata from 2019 to 2025.
-Our experimental results highlight challenges in updating KG snapshots based on emerging textual knowledge, particularly the integration of knowledge between text and KGs, positioning the dataset as a valuable benchmark for future research.
+Our experimental results highlight key challenges in updating KG snapshots based on emerging textual knowledge, particularly in integrating knowledge expressed in text with the existing KG structure.
+These findings position the dataset as a valuable benchmark for future research.
 We will publicly release our dataset and model implementations.

 Supplementary Material: zip